-To deselect aicon while you are in the map, click anywhere in the design area.
+To deselect aicon while your are in the map, click anywhere in the design area.

-To retrieve and modify an existing map file, clickand browse to the directory where the map is located.
+To retrieve and modify an existing map file, click Open and browse to the directory where the map is located.

 You can add printers from different Print Managers to the same map.
 First, add the printers from one Print Manager.
 Then click theicon and select a different manager.

-If you need to add or modify printers from a previously used Print Manager, click a Printer icon from that manager and the Printer List is populated with printers from that manager.
+If you need to add or modify printers from a previously used Print Manager, click a Printer icon from that manager and theis populated with printers from that manager.

-After you create your maps, you need to post them on a Web server.
+After creating your maps, you need to post them on a Web server.
 Copy the contents of the \ippdocs directory and its subdirectories to the Web server in order for your maps and iPrint to work properly.
-You can link to your maps from your company’s internal Web page or send the URL to your users.
+You can link to your maps from your company’s internal Web page or send the URL out to your users.